-Stratos, Coin and Plastc will support nearly every single card that has a magnetic stripe, including: debit cards, credit cards, gift cards, loyalty cards, membership cards and more.
+Stratos supports nearly every single card that has a magnetic stripe, including: debit cards, credit cards, gift cards, loyalty cards, membership cards and more.
 Each of them have smartphone apps on iOS and Android devices to let you manage the accounts that are synced to your smart card.

 Your smartphone acts as the remote control to your smart card.
 You can switch the cards that are synced the smart card and disable the smart card entirely if you ever had to.
 In fact, these smart cards will automatically lock themselves when they’re not within proximity of your smartphone.
 Unlike your credit card or debit card numbers, which are printed on the card, ready for thieves to use if those cards are stolen.

 Today, paying with a credit card is extremely hassle-free — just take it out of your wallet and swipe.
 There’s no button-pressing or fiddling with your smartphone.
 This is the everyday card interaction that smart cards are competing against.
 So, the key question you should ask yourself before buying a smart card is, “How do I use it in everyday life and it better than how I use a card now?”